 Compare this concept to the usual routine, where a post is submitted from one page, approved in the admin area, and then displayed somewhere in a category or something.
 The user experience is disrupted, or at least could be made smoother with the following steps:

-- Set the option “Redirect success message” to blank/empty.
+- Set the Advanced option “Redirect URL for Success” to blank/empty.
 This tells USP to redirect to the current page after submission.

 - Add the USP Form to the page that will display the submitted posts.
 This can be done via widget, shortcode, or template tag.